EnergyModels/temoatools/README.md

 providing methods to help with the creation and analysis of the .sqlite databases used by temoa.
 Specifically, users provide inputs in excel, which are then moved into .sqlite databases based on several simplifying assumptions (listed below).
-Methods are provided for creating, running and analyzing single, sensitivity, Monte Carlo, and stochastic runs using parallelization libraries.
+Methods are provided for creating, running and analyzing baseline scenarios, sensitivity studies, Monte Carlo studies, and stochastic optimization runs using parallelization libraries.

 More details:
 1) temoatools simplifying assumptions